ubaldot/dymoval/README.md

 ## Getting started

-Suppose you want to validate a model and you have the simulated out `y_sim` the measured input `u_meas`, and the measured out `y_meas` time-series sampled with period `sampled_period`.
-Just call the following function:
+Suppose that you want to validate a model and you have the simulated out time-series`y_sim` and the corresponding real-world measurements `y_meas` along with the input time-series `u_meas`, and let `sampled_period` the sampling period of these signals.
+Then, just call the following function:

 ```
 from dymoval.validation import validate_models